-Attention-deficit/hyperactivity disorder (ADHD) is a common behavioral disorder found in children.
-In order to treat ADHD, most doctors recommend an assortment of medication that most parents aren’t keen on.
-However, some parents are looking towards alternatives, such as ayurvedic herbs for ADHD.
+Attention-deficit/hyperactivity disorder (ADHD) is a common behavioral condition found in children.
+To treat ADHD, most doctors recommend an assortment of medications that most parents aren’t keen on.
+As a result, some parents seek alternatives, such as ayurvedic herbs for ADHD.

 What is ADHD Under the Ayurvedic Concept?